What is a respectful relationship?

 - All couples experience ups and downs in their relationships

-- Enjoy yourself – have fun together; stay curious about one another, and try new things together
+- Enjoy yourself – have fun together; stay curious about one another and be willing to compromise

 - Be flexible – your relationship will change over time; be aware and willing to accept changes

-- Be attentive – do little things that show your partner that you care; writing them a sweet note, cooking them dinner or spending quality time together
+- Be attentive – show your partner that you care; what makes your partner feel cared for might be different to you and this is okay.
+Some examples might be talking about your feelings, writing them a sweet note, cooking them dinner or spending quality time together